Yuvalmaster/Heartbeat-Analysis-Tool---EM/README.md

 3. Data Preparation: Place the raw data CSV files in the `data` directory.
 Ensure that the file names follow the format <DEVICE_TYPE>_<DEVICE_ID>_<DATE>.csv.

-4. Running the Project: Execute the main.py script to load the data, perform analysis, and store the results in the specified PostgreSQL database.
-The main.py will install the missing packages that are required for the project
+4. Running the Project: Execute the `ran.bat` file to load the data, perform analysis, and store the results in the specified PostgreSQL database.
+The main.py will install the missing packages that are required for the project.

 5. Visualization: The project generates informative graphs and plots as output, providing insights into heart rate patterns and trends over time for each device.

-## How to connect to Grafana
+## 5. How to connect to Grafana
   Download the Setup from Grafana offical site.
   Select a Grafana Version you want to install (most recent Grafana version is selected by default).
   Select an Edition.